-16. An overlay zone is adopted, reviewed or amended by the Municipality as an amendment of this By-law in accordance with sections 12 and 13 of the Municipal Systems Act and section 25 of the Land Use Planning Act.
+18. An overlay zone is adopted, reviewed or amended by the Municipality as an amendment of this By-law in accordance with sections 12 and 13 of the Municipal Systems Act, 2000 (Act 32 of 2000) and section 25 of the Land Use Planning Act.

-CHAPTER 4 DISTANCES, LEVELS AND BOUNDARIES
+CHAPTER 4 DISTANCES, HEIGHTS, LEVELS AND BOUNDARIES

-Measuring distances and levels
+Measuring distances, heights and levels

-- 17. The following provisions apply with regard to the method of measuring distances and levels: - (a) when reference is made or implied to the distance between boundaries or between a building and a boundary, this distance must be measured in the following manner: - the boundary or boundaries and all points of the building must be projected onto a horizontal plane, and all measurements must be made in the plane; and - (ii) the distance between a point on a building and a boundary must be measured at right angles to the erf boundary; - (b) when reference is made to a portion of a boundary opposite a building, that portion must be defined by drawing lines in a manner described in paragraph (a) from points on the building, at right angles to the boundary; - (c) when reference is made to natural ground level or of a roof wall plate, parapet or other things, the level must be calculated in accordance with recognised geometric principles; and - (d) when the levels involved are so irregular that calculation in accordance with the principles in paragraphs (a) to (c) is impractical or leads to a result that is not in accordance with the intent of the zoning scheme, the Municipality must determine the level.
+- 19. The following provisions apply regarding to the measuring of distances, levels or height: - (a) If required by the Municipality, the owner or applicant shall appoint a registered land surveyor to supply or verify information necessary for the Municipality to make a decision about compliance with distances or levels required in terms of this by-law. - (b) Where reference is made or implied to the distance between boundaries or between a building and a boundary, this distance must be measured in the following manner: - (i) the boundary or boundaries and all points of the building shall be projected onto a horizontal plane, and all measurements shall be made in the plane; and - (ii) the distance between a point on a building and a boundary shall be measured at the shortest distance between the point and the boundary. - (c) Where reference is made to a portion of a boundary opposite a building, that portion shall be defined by drawing lines in a manner described in paragraph (b) from points on such building, at right angles to such boundary. - (d) Any post-construction deviation from a height restriction that does not exceed 300 mm will not be considered a contravention of the provisions of this zoning scheme, provided that this deviation provision does not apply for the purposes of making an application. - (e) If there is doubt about the height of a building or structure, the Municipality may require the owner to appoint a registered surveyor to: - (i) certify the actual height of the building or structure in accordance with the provisions of this zoning scheme; - (ii) certify if a building or structure is in contravention of the provisions of this zoning scheme; and - (iii) certify that all structures on the property comply with the height restrictions applicable to the property. - Where reference is made to a distance, ground level, height of a point on a building or other measurement, then such distance, level or height shall be calculated in accordance with recognised geometric principles, and for the purposes of determining contours, from any data set held by the Municipality at or before the commencement date or any data set so determined by the Municipality.
+In any case where the distance, level or height involved is so irregular that calculation in accordance with these principles is impractical or leads to a result which is clearly not in accordance with the intent of the By-law, the Municipality shall determine the distance, level or height concerned for the purpose of administering this By-law.